1-Shreyash/REST1/README.md

 # REST1
-  Build my first Api with REST and deployed it successfully in Railway app.
+  Build my first Api with REST and deployed it successfully on Railway app.

 ## Try the following Queries :